rchu02/ACIT-2420-Assignment-1/README.md

 ### What is Cloud-init?

 Cloud-init is a tool that handles a range of tasks from setting hostname, configuring network interfaces, etc when a new instance is created.
-Mainly we will be using it to run a script[^5].
+We will mainly be using it to run a script[^5].

-By the end of this tutorial, you will be able to learn how to:
+### By the end of this tutorial, you will be able to learn how to:

 - Create your own SSH keys on your local machine.
 - Install doctl on your Arch Linux machine.
 - Connect your DigitalOcean account to your Arch Linux machine using doctl.
-- Use cloud-init to download all necessary packages.
+- Use Cloud-init to download all necessary packages.
 - Create a new droplet using doctl.

 ## Task 1: Creating SSH key